Apple latkas are one of my favorite desserts!

 My next cookbook should be an apple cookbook!

 I play endlessly with latkas, both sweet and savory, hence these delicious and fragrant apple latkas, and from around the world where they might not call them apple latkas, but fritters, beignets, bunuelos etc….
 One big happy fritter family!
-There’s no vegetable or fruit you can’t make latkas out of, and when you go over my primer on frying safely and effectively, which I affectionately call Fear of Frying Therapy I trust you will feel empowered to do it more often.
+There’s no vegetable or fruit you can’t make latkas out of, and when you go over my primer on frying safely and effectively, which I affectionately call Fear of Frying Therapy , which also include lots of fantastic latkas recipes, I trust you will feel empowered and confident to do it more often.

 The large opening of my food processor feeder affords sticking the whole cored apple (use an apple corer) into the opening, and makes preparing apple latkas a breeze: How cool is that?

-6 large apples, Mackintosh would be best, unpeeled, cored and grated coarse
+- 6 large firm apples, such as Mackintosh, unpeeled, cored and grated coarse

 Heat the oil in a nonstick skillet, to come up about 1/3 inch.
 Let it get really hot, and maintain the temperature at medium high.